karmakarmeghdip/Obsidian-Notes/Sem 4 Computer Architecture/Unit 2.md

 - **Inclusion Property**: This refers to the principle that all data in a smaller, faster cache (e.g., L1) must also be present in a larger, slower cache (e.g., L2).
 This simplifies cache coherence protocols.

 - **Coherence Property**: Ensures that multiple copies of a data item in different caches remain consistent.
-Cache coherence protocols like MESI (Modified, Exclusive, Shared, Invalid) are used to maintain coherence.
+Cache coherence protocols like MESI (Modified, Exclusive, Shared, Invalid) are used to maintain coherence.  [[Cache Coherence|Read more...]]

 - **Locality Properties**:
   - **Temporal Locality**: If a data location is accessed, it is likely to be accessed again soon.